Root Canal Therapy in Knoxville, TN

 - Restoring Functionality: With a permanent dental crown or filling, your restored tooth will function like any other healthy tooth.

 Our Knoxville dental team takes every measure to ensure your root canal treatment is stress-free.
-Here’s an overview of the root canal therapy process:
+Here’s an overview of the root canal therapy process at our Knoxville dental practice near you:

 - X-rays and Diagnosis: We’ll take X-rays to assess the root canal system and surrounding bone for infection or damage.